thesgc/chembiohub_ws/install_ubuntu.md

 Run the install script in your home directory where the first argument is the web folder to install in'

-   bash install_linux64.sh 0 Ubuntu
+if [$USER -ne "vagrant"]: then bash install_linux64.sh 0 Ubuntu
+else: then
+   bash install_linux64.sh dev Ubuntu fi